 Theatreworks, the resident theatre company at New York City College of Technology, is composed of students, alumni, faculty, staff and community members.
-Founded in 1974, Theatreworks has been recognized in the media and theater circles for its commitment to professionalism in performance, technology and the advancement of multicultural casting and crews in plays, musicals, dance and other live events.
+Founded in 1974, Theatreworks has been recognized in the media and theater circles for its commitment to professionalism in performance, technology and the advancement of multicultural casting and crews in plays, videos, musicals, dance and other events.
 This unique approach to theatre has given Theatreworks citywide recognition and an audience from the greater New York area.
-Theatreworks is now performing in the state-of-the-art Voorhees Theatre.
-Theatreworks alumni can be found in the professional theatre, in television and concert venues, and working with many theatre-related companies in their respective communities.
+Theatreworks is now performing in the state-of-the-art Voorhees Theatre, where a haunted hotel, the Gravesend Inn, has opened each October to hundreds of spectators for over 13 years.
+Each spring semester a resident group is hosted on campus to work with the Theatreworks students.
 Student technicians receive valuable training by participating in the lighting, sound, costume, video, publicity and scenery crews for performances each year.
-For further information about Theatreworks, call the Entertainment Technology Office in Voorhees Building, room V 411, at 718.260.5588.
+Theatreworks alumni can be found in the professional theater, in television and concert venues, and working with many theater-related companies in their respective communities.
+For further information about Theatreworks, call Professor Chip Scott in the Entertainment Technology Office in the Voorhees Building, room V 205, at 718.260.5590 or email cscott@citytech.cuny.edu